 1. It’s optional for banks — they’re not required to change their limits

-Banks were able to suspend the six-transfer limit, but they weren’t required to do this.
-This is probably the main reason some banks haven’t changed their limits on transfers or withdrawals.
+Banks were able to suspend the six-transfer limit, but they weren’t required to, which is likely the main reason some banks haven’t changed their limits on transfers or withdrawals.

 The removal of limits on withdrawals and transfers from savings deposits was an interim final rule.

 “[Banks are] still waiting for that final piece — meaning that they’re still waiting for a final rule to be issued by the Fed before they actually implement [changes],” says Heather MacKinnon, vice president of legal at the Wisconsin Bankers Association.

 Some savers may benefit from having withdrawal and transfer limits on savings deposit accounts.
 Only about 43 percent of Americans were able to pay a $1,000 emergency bill from savings, according to a Bankrate survey published in January.